EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 2.3 Proper certification revocation, such as Online Certificate Status Protocol (OCSP) Stapling, must be enabled and configured.

 Test steps:
+1. Review the code and confirm the implementation of certification revocation mechanism.

 ## 3. Sensitive and Private Data Protection